altera2015/virtualcontroller/README.md

 * --width, screen width in pixels
 * --height, screen height in pixels
-* --center_zone, dead zone in center of screen in percent of min(width,height)
 * --edge_zone, dead zone at edge of screen in percent of min(width, height)
 * --offset_x x offset of the center of the virtual yoke
 * --offset_y y offset of the center of the virtual yoke